hylang/hy/docs/language/api.rst

 quote
 -----

-`quote` returns the form passed to it without evaluating. `quote` can be alternatively written using the (') symbol
+`quote` returns the form passed to it without evaluating it. `quote` can be alternatively written using the (') symbol